Beatrice Ethel Turner

 First World War and training

 During the Great War in 1915/16 Beatrice served as a nurse with the British Committee of the French Red Cross on the western front.
-She was mentioned in a despatch of 7 November 2017 by Sir Douglas Haig’s (a senior officer of the British Army who commanded the British Expeditionary Force (BEF) on the Western Front from late 1915 until the end of the war).
+She was mentioned in a dispatch of 7 November 1917 by Sir Douglas Haig’s (a senior officer of the British Army who commanded the British Expeditionary Force (BEF) on the Western Front from late 1915 until the end of the war).
 At the end of the War she was awarded a Red Cross scholarship and studied medicine at the London (Royal Free Hospital) Medical School for Women, qualifying in 1925.

 The London School of Medicine for Women was set up by a group of pioneering women physicians, led by Sophia Jex-Blake, who had been expelled from Edinburgh University after beginning their medical training, together with some male doctors who supported women’s entry into the medical profession.
 It was the first medical school in Britain to admit women, and the only school to do so until 1886.
 The School opened in 1874, in a small house in Henrietta Street, off Brunswick Square.
 Then in 1877, an agreement was reached with the Royal Free Hospital, which allowed students at the London School of Medicine for Women to complete their clinical studies on its wards.
 The Royal Free Hospital was the first teaching hospital in London to admit women for training.
 In recognition of this relationship, in 1898 the School changed its name to The London (Royal Free Hospital) School of Medicine for Women.